onedata/onedata/README.md

 Please use GitHub issues mechanism as the main channel for reporting bugs and requesting support or new features.

-For more detailed support and discussions online please contact as at our public [HipChat channel](https://www.hipchat.com/g3ST0Aaci), however our availability at this channel is a on *best effort* basis.
+For more detailed support and discussions online please contact as at our public [HipChat channel](https://www.hipchat.com/g3ST0Aaci), however our availability at this channel is a on a *best effort* basis.

 More information about support can be found [here](https://onedata.org/support).

 ## Copyright and license

-Copyright 2016 Academic Computer Centre CYFRONET-AGH, Krakow, Poland

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.